 - Recall directions and locations accurately.

-The members of the Joint Task Force 2 are trained to an incredibly high standard (source).
+The members of Joint Task Force 2 are trained to an incredibly high standard (source).
 Discretion and professionalism are features that characterise this unit.
 As a result, the final phase of selection is the Special Operations Assaulter Course (SOAC), which lasts around seven months (source).
 During the SOAC, the future JTF2 members will train on basic and advanced weapons, insertion and extraction techniques, land navigation, and patrolling.

 JTF2 operators’ equipment consists of: